On the interaction of the Coxeter transformation and the rowmotion bijection: -representation finite algebras

 \begin{lemma} Let $N$ be an $A$-module of finite projective dimension.
 Then $\pdim N= \sup \{ i \geq 0 \mid \Ext_A^i(N,A) \neq 0 \}$. \end{lemma} \begin{proof} See for example \cite[Lemma VI.5.5]{ARS}. \end{proof}

 Given this lemma, it follows from the definition of $n$-representation finite algebra that the summands of $M$ are either projective or of projective dimension $n$.

-\begin{lemma} Let $A$ be an algebra with $n$-cluster-tilting module $M$ and $B:=\End_A(M)$. \begin{enumerate} \item Let $N$ be an indecomposable projective summand of $M$.
-Then $T_N$ is projective as a $B$-module. \item Let $N$ be an indecomposable non-projective summand of $M$.
+\begin{lemma} Let $A$ be an $n$-representation finite algebra with $n$-cluster-tilting module $M$ and $B:=\End_A(M)$. \begin{enumerate} \item Let $N$ be an indecomposable projective summand of $M$.
+We have $T_N \cong L_{\nu_A(N)}$ and thus $T_N$ is projective as a $B$-module. \item Let $N$ be an indecomposable non-projective summand of $M$.
 Suppose that its minimal projective resolution is

 Then the projective resolution as a $B$-module of $T_N$ is given by: